jguadagno/jguadagno.github.io/_posts/2009-09-08-add-an-ical-feed-to-sitefinity.md

 ### web.config changes

 First, you need to tell ASP.NET about your new handler.
-Open up the web config file and look for the `httpHandlers` section, it’s the parent is `system.web` and add the following:
+Open up the web config file and look for the `httpHandlers` section, it's the parent is `system.web` and add the following:

 ```xml
 <add verb="GET" path="GetICSFile.ashx" type="SEVDNUG.Web.HttpHandlers.CalendarHandler, App_Code"/>